At a glance: Medicare health insurance in South Dakota

 Although the Affordable Care Act eliminated pre-existing condition exclusions in most of the private health insurance market, those regulations don’t apply to Medigap plans.
 Medigap insurers can impose a pre-existing condition waiting period of up to six months, if you didn’t have at least six months of continuous coverage prior to your enrollment.
 And if you apply for a Medigap plan after your initial enrollment window closes (assuming you aren’t eligible for one of the limited guaranteed-issue rights), the insurer can look back at your medical history in determining whether to accept your application, and at what premium.

-Medicare Part D in South Dakota
+South Dakota Medicare Part D

 Original Medicare does not cover outpatient prescription drugs.
 More than half of Original Medicare beneficiaries have supplemental coverage via an employer-sponsored plan (from a current or former employer or spouse’s employer) or Medicaid, and these plans often include prescription coverage.
 But Medicare enrollees without drug coverage through Medicaid or an employer-sponsored plan need to obtain Medicare Part D prescription coverage.
-Part D coverage can be purchased as a stand-alone plan, or as part of a Medicare Advantage plan that includes Part D prescription drug coverage.
+Part D coverage can be purchased as a stand-alone plan, or as part of a Medicare Advantage plan that includes Medicare Part D enrollment.

 Medicare spending in South Dakota